bitrise-io/devcenter/docs/webhooks/adding-assembla-webhook.md

 ## Get the webhook URL for Assembla

-1. Navigate to the `Code` tab of your app's page and select `Assembla` from the dropdown menu of the `Incoming Webhooks` section.
+1. Go to the `Code` tab of your app's page and in the `INCOMING WEBHOOKS` menu, click `SETUP MANUALLY`.

+1. Select `Assembla` from the dropdown menu.

     ![Screenshot](/img/webhooks/bitrise-assembla-webhook.png)